Dropshipping To India: A Short Review Of The Indian Ecommerce Market [Updated]

 Legal related issues

-If you’re living in India and want to start a dropshipping business, you need to register your business officially.
+If you want to start a dropshipping business in India (where you live), you need to register your business officially.
 And you may feel confused when choosing the most appropriate business form and dealing with the paperwork.

 Actually, there are 4 popular types of companies in India: